divjotarora/specifications/source/connection-monitoring-and-pooling/connection-monitoring-and-pooling.rst

     interface ConnectionPoolOptions {
       /**
+       *  NOTE: This option has been deprecated in favor of timeoutMS.
+       *
        *  The maximum amount of time a thread can wait for a connection
        *  to become available.
        *  If specified, MUST be a number >= 0.